RobEin/ANTLR4-parser-for-Python-3.8/port_Python3/README.md

-### Python 3 target
+### Python 3

 #### Command line example:
-- first of all copy the two grammar files and the test.py to this directory
+- first copy the two grammar files and the test.py to this directory

 Unix:
 ```bash